- Toys for Autistic Children and Teens

 A hallmark of autism is delayed or impaired social skills.
 The good news is that people of all ages can learn essential social skills with practice.
 Gift ideas to help with social skills:

 Social skills are complex and there are many games that cover a wide variety of scenarios to help kids and teens master them.
-Some of our favorites include the Hidden Rules Game, What Should I Do Now?, or the Blunders Game.
+Some of our favorites include the Hidden Rules Game, What Should I Do Now?, or the Socially Speaking Game.

 Learning to recognize emotions and empathize with others is also a vital social skill.
 Games that can help with this include the Empathy Game, How do You Feel, or the interactive Let's Make Faces book.